fluxcd/website/content/en/blog/2021-01-06-january-update.md

 author: dholbach
 date: 2021-01-06 12:30:00+00:00
 title: January 2021 Update
-description: This month's edition of updates on Flux v2 developments - 0.5.0 release, Flagger is a Flux project, first Alpha of Image Update functionality, new guides and more.
+description: This month's edition of updates on Flux v2 developments - 0.5.0 release, Flagger as a Flux project, first Alpha of Image Update functionality, new guides and more.
 url: /blog/2021/01/january-2021-update/
 ---